Schloss Höhenried: Wilhelmina Busch's ingenious plan: The relocation of the Swiss Legation to Schloss Höhenried

 Upon arrival at Schloss Höhenried, Minister Hans Frölicher discovered that they first had to clear out the Haus Alt Höhenried.
 Because Schloss Höhenreid was being used as a military hospital, the Haus Alt Höhenried was serving as a furniture storage facility.
-However, the many surplus furnishings could be distributed among other buildings on the Schloss Höhenried estate.
+However, the many surplus furnishings could be distributed among other buildings on the Schloss Höhenried Estate.

 Schloss Großwudicke in Milower Land in the 1930s.
 From 1943 until the relocation to Schloss Höhenried in March 1945, it served as a temporary accommodation for the Swiss Legation during the war (seat of Minister Peter Anton Feldscher (1889–1979), head of the Department for Protecting Power Mandates).
 The castle was demolished in 1973.

-According to Minister Hans Frölicher, the Federal Political Department (FPD) in Bern initially had difficulty with the many different names associated with the Schloss Höhenried estate.
+According to Minister Hans Frölicher, the Federal Political Department (FPD) in Bern initially had difficulty with the many different names associated with the Schloss Höhenried Estate.
 The temporary address of the Swiss Legation was therefore also given as "Althöhenruh" or "Bernruh", fictitious word combinations of the various properties of the estate.
 Even if the name wasn't always correctly written on the letters and parcels, the mail always arrived.
 This was because the mayor of Bernried knew how to use the presence of the Swiss Legation to protect the entire community.
 He had signs with the English inscription "To the Swiss Legation" posted throughout the town and on its access roads.

 Wilhelmina Busch's plan worked.
 Thanks to the presence of the Swiss Legation and the associated diplomatic extraterritoriality, the impact of the American capture of Bernried on 30 April 1945, and the subsequent occupation was limited.
 The Swiss Legation remained at Schloss Höhenried until 22 May 1945.
 However, Minister Hans Frölicher had already been informed of his recall to Bern two weeks earlier, on 8 May 1945.
 At the same time, the Federal Council declared that it would no longer recognise the German government.
 After Minister Hans Frölicher and his delegation had returned to Switzerland on 23 May 1945, the grateful Wilhelmina Busch invited everyone to lunch at the Grand Hotel Dolder, where she still resided.

 Return to Schloss Höhenried: The glamorous post-war years

-US Consul General Sam E. Woods (1892–1953).
+US Consul General Sam E. Woods (1892–1953) in the 1940s.
 He skillfully used Schloss Höhenried to establish German-American friendship in the postwar period.

-At the end of the war, the clinic moved out of Schoss Höhenried.
-Subsequently, the Americans confiscated the castle for their flight officers from the Fürstenfeldbruck Air Base.
+At the end of the war, the clinic moved out of Schloss Höhenried.
+Subsequently, the Americans confiscated the castle to house flight officers from the Fürstenfeldbruck Air Base.
 On 31 March 1946, the Americans also moved out, and Wilhelmina Busch got her castle back.